Skip to content

 Working With Future Events (Non‑Recurring Dates)

-• Occurs in the next X days
+• occurs in the next X days

-• Falls later today (Today from now)
+• occurs later today (Today from now)

-• Falls within the remainder of the year (Current year from now)
+• falls within the remainder of the year (Current year from now)

 👀 Use case: DateTime Formatting